Linode Client

 Enrolls an account into a beta program.

-API doc: https://www.linode.com/docs/api/beta-programs/#beta-program-enroll
+API doc: https://techdocs.akamai.com/linode-api/reference/post-beta-program

 Parameters: